 What is the history of Pastel de Nata?

-Its origin is often credited to the Jerónimos Monastery in the Belém district of Lisbon.
-The story goes that in the 18th century, monks at the monastery used egg whites to starch their religious garments, resulting in a surplus of egg yolks.
-To avoid wasting them, the monks began making pastries with the leftover egg yolks, creating what would later become the pastel de nata.
 The recipe for pastel de nata was initially kept a closely guarded secret within the monastery.
 However, during the liberal revolution in the 1820s, many religious institutions were shut down, and in 1834, the Jerónimos Monastery closed.
 At that point, the recipe was sold to a local sugar refinery, which eventually led to the establishment of the famous Pastéis de Belém bakery in 1837.
-Pastéis de Belém continues to operate and is renowned for its traditional pastel de nata.
+Pastéis de Belém continues to operate and is known for being THE place to go grab some golden tarts of joy.

 Where to find the best Pastel de Nata?